 A product page must have words and descriptions.

 The more words in the description you have the better because this means you can put in more synonyms, LSIs, and secondary keywords without it being too dense.

 You will find more examples of a product page further in the article.

 Did you know that key Google rank factors for on-page time on site?
 This will let you know how long people spend on the page.
-YouTube creators are able to see a watch time of how many minutes people stay on their videos.
+YouTube creators are able to see the watch time of how many minutes people stay on their videos.
 It’s similar for websites as well.
-YouTube’s algorithm favor’s 8-10+ minute videos which is why you see all these big YouTube doing 10+minute videos.
-Analogous to YouTube, the same thing applies for content on websites.
+YouTube’s algorithm favors 8-10+ minute videos which are why you see all these big YouTube doing 10+minute videos.
+Analogous to YouTube, the same thing applies to content on websites.

 Keywords In The Product Description

 Let’s say you want to have the keyword “Orange top” 10 times in your product description.
-However, if your paragraph only has 50 words, that means you have 1 keyword every 10 words.
-That’s keyword stuffing and it’s obvious to google.
+However, if your paragraph only has 50 words, that means you have 1 keyword for every 10 words.
+That’s keyword stuffing and it’s obvious to Google.

 You fix this by writing more words so you can put in more keywords without it being too dense.
 For example, you write 1,500 words in the product description and have the keyword “Orange Top” 10 times.
 Now it looks natural.

 People underrate the collections page.
 On Google, you will notice that for certain search terms, it will show collection pages only.
 Whereas, in other search terms it will only show product pages.
 This is called Search Intent.
 Google knows the certain keywords people are going to search for.